What is a Ketamine Infusion?

-Ketamine is a medication usually used in the treatment of neuropathic pain and in conditions such as Complex Regional Pain Syndrome.
+- Ketamine is a medication usually used in the treatment of neuropathic pain and in conditions such as complex regional pain syndrome (CRPS).

-The aim of a ketamine infusion is to reduce the level of pain while at the same time increasing sensitivity to analgesia, thus reducing the amount of medications needed for pain management.
+- The aim of a ketamine infusion is to reduce the level of pain and, at the same time, increase your sensitivity to analgesia.
+This should reduce the amount of medications needed for pain management.

 How is Ketamine Administered?